eHarmony/aloha/src/site/markdown/model_formats.md

 { "import": "/path/to/aloha/model.json" }
 ```

-Either way, the submodel is expected to be a model with the same input and output type as the Error-swalling model
+Either way, the submodel is expected to be a model with the same input and output type as the Error-swallowing model
 itself.

 #### (ES) recordErrorStackTraces